-For many kids and adults, it’s time for seasonal allergies.
+For many kids and adults, seasonal allergies are the pits.
+They can be unpleasant and difficult to manage.
 According to the American College of Allergy, Asthma and Immunology (ACAAI), seasonal allergies may affect up to 40 percent of children and 30 percent of adults.

 Also known as allergic rhinitis or hay fever, seasonal allergy symptoms usually start when airborne pollen from trees, grass, flowers and weeds enters the eyes, nose and throat and sets off an allergic reaction.